Neural Processing Units

 Graphics processing units (GPUs) have been serving as de facto hardware to compute deep learning algorithms.
 Massively parallel executions in a single-instruction, multiple-thread (SIMT) fashion enable the GPUs to achieve substantially greater throughput than conventional CPUs.
 However, the GPUs still fall short of the desired throughput that deep learning workloads demand.
 Tensor cores introduced in recent NVIDIA GPUs attempt to augment the operational intensity of neural operations, which are specialized execution units dedicated to performing matrix-multiply-accumulate operations.
 By operating directly on matrices instead of scalar data elements, the tensor cores provide superior throughput to conventional CUDA cores.
 However, augmenting the operation intensity of GPUs by incorporating tensor cores makes DNN applications more memory-bounded.
 Our research focuses on enhancing the memory management efficiency of GPUs with tensor cores for deep learning workloads and quantum computing simulations.

-Power, Thermal, and Reliability
+Machine Learning for Systems: Power, Thermal, and Reliability

 Operations of contemporary computer systems are bounded by power, temperature, and reliability constraints.
 Such physical limitations have pushed the computer systems to enhance power efficiency (i.e., operations per watt), which requires innovative changes from devices and circuits to microarchitectures.
 Devising effective solutions for power, thermal, and reliability management requires a profound understanding of multi-physics phenomena.
 Microarchitectural activities in a processor consume power, which results in thermal dissipation.
 The temperature increase in turn raises leakage power, creating a positive feedback loop between the power and thermal dissipation.
 The temperature increase also has an adverse impact on reliability (e.g., aging and failures).
 These complex multi-physics interactions eventually constrain the operations of computer systems and their performance.
 Our research interests lie in modeling the multi-physics phenomena in heterogeneous computer systems, machine learning-based SoC power modeling and management solutions, etc.